Terrence Roberts (basketball): Professional career

 After going undrafted in the 2007 NBA draft, Roberts moved to Greece where he joined Rethymno BC.
 However, he left the club before appearing in any games for them.

 For the 2008–09 season, Roberts moved to Israel.
 Early on in the season, he had two short stints with Elitzur Kiryat Ata and Ironi Ramat Gan before leaving the country in December.
-In January 2009, he signed with U BT Cluj-Napoca of Romania for the rest of the season.
+In January 2009, he signed with U-Mobitelco Cluj-Napoca of Romania for the rest of the season.
 In 15 games for Cluj-Napoca, he averaged 10.3 points and 5.7 rebounds per game.

 In September 2009, Roberts signed with the Saitama Broncos for the 2009–10 bj league season.
 The Broncos struggled during the season and Roberts felt the team "under-achieved".
 In 48 games for Saitama in 2009–10, he averaged 11.8 points, 7.5 rebounds, 1.0 assists and 1.1 steals per game.

-In September 2010, Roberts signed with Ferro-ZNTU of the Ukraine for the 2010–11 season.
+In September 2010, Roberts signed with Ferro-ZNTU of Ukraine for the 2010–11 season.
 However, he left the club in November after appearing in eight league games.
 In December 2010, he signed with Jordanian club ASU Sports Club for the 2011 West Asian Basketball League.
 Then in April 2011, he joined Marinos de Anzoátegui of Venezuela for a three-game stint.

 In November 2011, Roberts was acquired by the Los Angeles D-Fenders of the NBA Development League following a successful tryout with the team.
 Between December 9 and December 12, Roberts spent three days with the Oklahoma City Thunder during training camp in the lead up to the 2011–12 NBA season.
 He returned to the D-Fenders following this stint, but was later waived by the team on December 28 due to an injury.
 In 11 games for the D-Fenders, he averaged 6.9 points and 3.9 rebounds per game.